 On the link pages you will find details about safeguarding children, young people and vulnerable adults.
 We have also given links to other relevant sites.
 If you cannot find what you need, please do not hesitate to contact us.

-The Church of England has published new policy and good practice to aid positive and constructive church response to survivors of abuse from both within and outside a church context.
+The Church of England published a policy and good practice guide to aid positive and constructive church response to survivors of abuse from both within and outside a church context.
 It states that each diocese should appoint carefully chosen, competent and trained people as ‘authorised listeners.’
 It adds that all parishes should have named individuals with particular responsibilities for safeguarding children and/or adults, as a good first point of contact for a survivor who wishes to disclose.

 Visit the page

 There are a number of organisations in Dorset and Wiltshire which provide advice or support to survivors of sexual abuse.
 A number are listed here, although this is not an exhaustive list.

 Childline – if you are aged up to 18, and are worried about anything, it could be something big or something small - don't bottle it up.
 It can really help if you talk to someone.
 If there is something on your mind, ChildLine is here for you.
 Their number is 0800 11 11, speak to a counsellor online or visit ChildLine’s explore section.

 Stop It Now – if you are concerned about the behaviour of another adult, or concerned that you might abuse children yourself, Stop It Now is here to help.
 Their freephone helpline – 0808 1000 900 – is available from 9 am – 9 pm Mondays to Thursdays and from 9 am – 5 pm on Fridays, e-mail them on firstname.lastname@example.org or visit their website.